Skip to content

 MLST

-Results for multilocus sequence typing (MLST) of each organism in each sample are available in the per-sample reports.
+Results for multilocus sequence typing (MLST) of each organism in each sample are available in the summary and per-sample reports.
 MLST schemes are mirrored from PubMLST.

 Plasmid Typing